MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: Ablation Studies on System Performance of MobiZO

-We report the memory usage for storing model weights under various weight-only quantization schemes, which is independent of the optimizer used.
-Therefore, the peak memory usage is the sum of the values reported in Figure \ref{fig:memory} and the memory required to store the model weights, as shown in Table \ref{tab:quant}.
+We measure the runtime and memory usage of MobiZO, implemented using inner-loop parallelization only for the Llama2-7B model across fixed different sequence length and batch size configurations.
+As shown in Table \ref{tab:ablation-inner}, the runtime speedup is up to $1.79\times$ at a sequence length of 64 and batch size of 1.
+This improvement is primarily due to reusing model weights across two forward passes, which reduces cache access and increases operation intensity.
+However, the benefits diminish as operation intensity increases and the system becomes compute-bound.

-We also evaluate the speedup achieved by inner-loop parallelization under weight-only INT8 and NF4 quantization.
-As shown in Figure \ref{fig:quantization}, inner-loop parallelization yields the highest speedup when combined with NF4 quantization, achieving up to a 1.97$\times$ improvement compared to the sequential execution of the two forward passes.
-Since NF4 dequantization requires more operations than INT8 during the forward pass, the efficiency of inner-loop parallelization comes from dequantizing the weights only once per training step.
-This reduces the overhead from repeated dequantization, making the process more computation-efficient overall.
+Additionally, we evaluate the speedup achieved by inner-loop parallelization under weight-only INT8 and NF4 quantization.
+As illustrated in Figure \ref{fig:quantization}, inner-loop parallelization achieves the greatest speedup in conjunction with NF4 quantization, reaching up to a $1.97\times$ improvement over the sequential execution of two forward passes.
+Since NF4 dequantization is more computationally intensive than INT8 during forward passes, inner-loop parallelization enhances efficiency by dequantizing weights only once per training step, reducing the overhead from repeated dequantization.